husainshaikh895/Optimal-Stopping-Algorithm-Interview-process-using-37-rule/README.md

 - Put CSV of all the eligible candidates before the process so it will authenticate candidates directly and collect prerequisites of thiers, eg. PRN, Name, Scores in Aptitude,etc.

 # Contributors:
-Not significant impact as of now.
+None as of Now.

 # Copyright
-Husain Akbar Shaikh
+Husain Akbar Shaikh ( shaikhhusain895@gmail.com )